infopark/scrivito_jr_form_widget/README.md

 end
 ```

 `hidden_attributes` contains all your crm attributes that will be rendered as hidden fields.
 They will be filled with a parameter in your url.
-Be aware that you do not add the `custom_` to the values.
+Be aware that you do not add `custom_` to the values.
 To save your attribute in an activity, add it to the type configuration.
 In a link to the page with the form, add the parameter, e.g. `https://your_page.com/page_with_form?origin=facebook`.

 ### Attributes